carlosrodlop/cbci.jenkins-lib/docs/CBCI-AdminHero.md

 * 🔬 Auditing, adding the [User Activity Monitoring plugin](https://docs.cloudbees.com/docs/admin-resources/latest/plugins/user-activity-monitoring) which provides you with a summary of user activity.
 * 💾 [Backup/Restore](https://docs.cloudbees.com/docs/admin-resources/latest/backup-restore/)
   * [CloudBees Backup plugin](https://docs.cloudbees.com/docs/admin-resources/latest/backup-restore/cloudbees-backup-plugin) to automate the backup process.
-    * It offers a more solid backup solid which is integrated in CasC and compatible with [multiple Storage types](https://docs.cloudbees.com/docs/admin-resources/latest/backup-restore/cloudbees-backup-plugin#where-to-back-up) (including [AWS S3](https://docs.cloudbees.com/docs/admin-resources/latest/backup-restore/cloudbees-backup-plugin#_amazon_s3) or other [Cloud Buckets S3-compatible](https://docs.cloudbees.com/docs/cloudbees-ci-kb/latest/operations-center/overriding-aws-s3-endpoint-for-cluster-operation-backups))
+    * It offers a more solid backup solution which is integrated in CasC and compatible with [multiple Storage types](https://docs.cloudbees.com/docs/admin-resources/latest/backup-restore/cloudbees-backup-plugin#where-to-back-up) (including [AWS S3](https://docs.cloudbees.com/docs/admin-resources/latest/backup-restore/cloudbees-backup-plugin#_amazon_s3) or other [Cloud Buckets S3-compatible](https://docs.cloudbees.com/docs/cloudbees-ci-kb/latest/operations-center/overriding-aws-s3-endpoint-for-cluster-operation-backups))
     * It can be integrated with [Cluster Operation to take a backup](https://docs.cloudbees.com/docs/admin-resources/latest/backup-restore/backup-cluster) for every controller connected to the controller.
 * Housekeeping
   * [CloudBees Inactive Items plugin](https://docs.cloudbees.com/docs/admin-resources/latest/plugins/inactive-items): Identify unused items which are good candidate to be removed from the instance.